anthony-rk/42-cursus/README.md

 # 42-cursus

 This repo contains all my work for the 42 Cursus.
-More information can be fine at https://www.42.fr/
+More information can be found at https://www.42.fr/